More Than 20 Years Of Experience Building Lifelong Relationships

 On Behalf of | Sep 25, 2024 | Estate Planning |

-Understanding estate taxes
+Understanding taxes that effect estates

 When someone passes away, their estate may owe taxes at both the federal and state levels.
-This can include income taxes, estate taxes and possibly even inheritance taxes.
+This can include income taxes, federal estate taxes and possibly even inheritance taxes.
 Executors must file the necessary tax returns and pay any outstanding taxes before distributing the estate’s assets to the beneficiaries.

-The consequences of unpaid estate taxes
+The consequences of unpaid taxes

 If taxes remain unpaid, the IRS or the Virginia Department of Taxation can impose penalties and interest on the amount owed.
 In some cases, the government may even place a lien on the estate’s property or assets, which could delay the distribution of inheritance to the beneficiaries.